Marcus Davenport: Detroit Lions

 On March 13, 2024, Davenport signed a one-year deal with the Detroit Lions.
 The deal has a maximum value of $10.5 million, and includes a $6.5 million base salary.
-In a game at the Arizona Cardinals on September 22, Davenport suffered a season-ending triceps injury.
+In a game at the Arizona Cardinals on September 22, Davenport suffered a season-ending triceps injury after three games.

 On March 10, 2025, Davenport signed a one-year contract extension with the Lions.
 He began the year as one of Detroit's starting defensive ends.
 In Week 2 against the Chicago Bears, Davenport suffered a chest injury that necessitated an injured reserve placement on September 22.
+He was activated on November 26, ahead of the team's Week 13 matchup against the Green Bay Packers.
+He finished the 2025 season with one sack and 14 total tackles (six solo) in eight games.

+Chicago Bears

+On August 17, 2026, Davenport signed with the Chicago Bears.
+He was released on August 30 and re-signed to the practice squad.